Ideal for low-carb dietary needs

 How It Works: Select From a Few Meal Plans

-Meals arrive on Friday and the service delivers to every state.
-Meals are fully prepared and vacuum-sealed and can be kept in the refrigerator for up to 10 days or in the freezer for up to six months.
+Meals typically arrive on Friday or Saturday and the service delivers to every state.
+Meals are fully prepared and vacuum-sealed and can be kept in the refrigerator for up to seven days or in the freezer for up to three months.
 Meals can be heated in the microwave, oven, stovetop, or air fryer.
 The meal trays are slim, so if you’d like to bring a meal to the office or eat one on the go, they're easy to transport.

 Choosing Meals: Confusing

-The paleo and keto meal plans are the same price, while the clean, vegan, and vegetarian options are $113.90 per week.
+The Whole30, paleo, and keto meal plans are the same price, while the vegan and vegetarian options are $99.99 per week.

 Another note to share with regard to the chef-curated meals is that, in its emails, Trifecta does not explicitly communicate which meals you are receiving.
 Therefore, plan on having a surprise week of meals upon opening your delivery box.